Zygodon/River-Ouse-Project-databases/index.md

 This table contains mesotrophic grassland species frequencies listed in British Plant Communities vol 3, Grasslands and Montane Communities.

 ### mg_stds_v.
-For some of our analyses we use a subset of 22 species selected because each has a high frequency in the NVC standards in at least one if the mesotrophic grassland communities encountered in the project.
-The table is included here to make it easier for users to replcate our results if required.
+For some analyses (specifically, the 2019 BES poster) we used a set of 22 species selected because each occurred with a frequency of V (0.8 - 1.0, mid-range 0.8) in at least one of the mesotrophic grassland standards of interest.
+The mg_stds_v table lists them.